Preparing for laryngeal (larynx) cancer treatment

-If you smoke, there are lots of benefits of stopping before treatment.
-Stopping smoking means:
+If you smoke, there are lots of benefits of stopping.

-- the side effects of treatment may be less severe.
+- means the side effects of treatment may be less severe

 We have more information about giving up smoking that you may find helpful.

-Not drinking alcohol, particularly spirits, may help make some side effects of treatment less severe.
-Stopping drinking alcohol can also reduce your risk of developing another head and neck cancer.
+Not drinking alcohol, particularly spirits, will help make some side effects of treatment less severe.
+It can also reduce your risk of developing another head and neck cancer.